 Wind noise in your car is not an enjoyable experience.
-You may not notice it at lower speeds, but the faster you go the louder it gets.
-At highway cruising, it can be disturbing and annoying.
-Have you ever experienced that sensation like some window isn’t rolled up all the way because of how much wind noise you hear?
+You may not notice it at lower speeds, but like tire noise, the faster you go the louder it gets.
+At highway speed, excessive wind noise transmission can be disturbing and annoying.

 Whether you are just commuting to work or traveling with your family, you want the trip to be quiet and comfortable.
 That way you can peacefully enjoy your driving, listen to your music or talk to your friends and family without having to raise your voice.